LieBtrau/zombocalypse-emcomms/efhw_antenna/readme.md

 First version of the antenna.
 Made on perfboard and using household wire.

+## Antenna setup
+An SDRplay RSP1A is connected to 10m coax on the ground, which is connected to the EFHW transformer, about 2m above ground.
+The left side of the perfboard is connected with a few meters of isulated wire to a fence.
+The right side of the perfboard connects to the antenna wire.
+The antenna wire is connected to the secondary of the transformer.
+The primary and secondary coils of the transformer have a common ground.

+The antenna wire is about 20m long, and it loops through a wire which hangs from a window at about 6m above ground.
+Then leading back to a fence where it's fixed with an 8S carabiner.

+The antenna setup resembles more or less an inverted V.  The angle between the antenna wire and the ground is about 30 degrees.

 ## VSWR measurement

 <a href="./doc/vswr_no_primary_cap.png"><img src="./doc/vswr_no_primary_cap.png" width="500"/></a>

 VSWR on 10m is not great.
 This might be improved by adding a 100pF capacitor in parallel with the primary coil.
 To be tested.